ksaadDE/quart-jwt-extended/docs/index.rst

-.. flask-jwt-extended documentation master file, created by sphinx-quickstart on Fri Oct  7 10:31:53 2016.
+.. quart-jwt-extended documentation master file, created by sphinx-quickstart on Fri Oct  7 10:31:53 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Flask-JWT-Extended's Documentation
+Quart-JWT-Extended's Documentation
 ==================================